wxWidgets/website/docs/faq/gtk/index.md

 wxGTK is a port of wxWidgets to the [GTK toolkit](http://www.gtk.org/).
 It is the default port used (if available) on all Linux and Unix platforms except for Mac OS X.

+<a name="xim"></a>

+### Why entering accented letters or other non-ASCII characters doesn't work?

+Please check that you don't use unsupported and obsolete XIM input method manager by doing `echo $GTK_IM_MODULE` in a terminal window.
+If this outputs "xim", please do `unset GTK_IM_MODULE` or install `ibus` package (exact name varies on the distribution used) and log out and in again, which should normally set `GTK_IM_MODULE=ibus`.

+Using XIM results in multiple problems with both input and appearance (e.g. it can result in noticeable flickering even when not using any non-ASCII characters at all), so please avoid using it.

 <a name="locale"></a>